 Federal government health centers and clinics.

-Thousands of health centers are funded by the federal government and the U.S Department of Health and Human Services.
+Thousands of health centers are funded by the federal government as well as the U.S Department of Health and Human Services.
 The locations provide a number of medical services to patients, regardless of their income or insurance status.
-These sites are committed to, by federal law, to provide some form of free or low cost medical and dental care to patients without regard of their ability to pay the resulting bills.
+These sites are committed to, by federal law, to provide some form of free or low cost medical as dental care to patients without regard of their ability to pay the resulting bills.
+Find more details on the federal centers below as well as a contact phone number,

 People can receive their primary, or limited emergency, health care services at a federal government funded health center.
 The clinics and centers tend to be funded by the Department of Health and Human Services or through what is known as the Consolidated Health Centers Program.
 If your income is low enough then the center will treat you for free.
 If you do have some form of income or insurance, and maybe are considered more moderate income, then discounts will be provided and you will be charged a minimal fee.
 So you are entitled to affordable or free medical care, regardless of your income.

-The federally funded health centers provide the following benefits.
+The exact care varies based on grant level, region, and other factors.
+In general the federally funded health centers provide the following benefits.

 - They serve as a health home for underserved people.
 This can improve public health, reducing the burden on hospital emergency rooms, and it has other benefits too.
 For example, clinics may offer needed services such as free immunizations or flu shots for uninsured children.